jmgao/dhc/README.md

 dhc is a DirectInput/XInput wrapper DLL that implements controller hotplugging for games that don't do so themselves.
-It pretends that there are always a configurable number of PS4 controllers plugged in at a time, and maps the inputs of real controllers onto them.
+It pretends that there are always a fixed number of PS4 controllers plugged in at once, and maps the inputs of real controllers onto the virtual controllers as they are plugged in.

 ### Installation